1991, not a bad year for music it turns out. Here we are 30 years on and there are quite a few tracks that stand up pretty well.

 Happy New Year music fans.
-I’m really excited to bring you a load of new music this year, but before I do, let’s have one final post on 2018.
+As ever I’m pumped to bring you a load of new music this year, but before I do, let’s have one final post on the cursed year that was 2020.
 Here are my most played tracks of the year courtesy of Spotify.
 You’ll find some new ones, some old ones, some quick ones and some slow ones.
 Pop it on shuffle and enjoy.

-Quick note – there are a couple of albums on here that I’ve rinsed for chilling out.
-So any tracks on there by Bibio or by Marconi Union are liable to send you to sleep.
+Quick note – as ever there are a couple of albums on here that I’ve rinsed for chilling out.
+So expect some abrupt vibe changes.
 You’ve been warned.

 I know everyone goes on about the Spotify annual round-up (I love it too, don’t get me wrong).
 But sometimes Soundcloud bangs.
 Check out a playlist of HarrysMusicalEmporium’s top played tracks this year, right here.